How Distributed is Distributed Management or Can Too Many Cooks Spoil the Broth? by John Day

 - Accounting Management – is really a Coordination Process.
 I have always contended that the so-called ‘accounting data’ is actually performance data.
 It isn’t accounting data until it is multiplied by dollars, etc. In other words, one should not have blinders on when collecting data that is used for accounting.

 Basically, it would appear that Coordination is the center of decentralized management.
 It also appears that a considerable amount of the centralized functions can be made automatic.
 But fundamentally, the real effectiveness of network management has to rely on a strong foundation in the network architecture.

 For application management, of course, the DIFs associated with the DAF.
 (We assume that ISPs, etc. would tend to provide certain ‘vanilla’ QoS-cubes.
 (Some research is probably needed on what these would look like.)
 Then DAF designs might have DIFs that use these ‘vanilla’ services and augment them to be specific to the needs of their DAF.
 As for DAF management itself, I would foresee that the basic RIB, Configuration, Event, and Fault machinery would be largely the same.
 But we do need to explore what other DAF commonalities can be exploited.

 It is notable that in the OSI work, the head of delegation from most countries was from IBM.

-Because I was Rapporteur of the OSI Reference Model (as well as non-standards tasks), I did not attend the 802 meetings so as not attract attention to the effort even though I was writing and editing many of the contributions we submitted.
+Because I was Rapporteur of the OSI Reference Model (as well as having non-standards responsibilities), I did not attend the 802 meetings so as not attract attention to the effort, even though I was writing and editing many of the contributions we submitted.
 IBM’s focus in 802 was on token ring, not on architecture.
 It worked.